forcedotcom/cli/releasenotes/README.md

 -------------

-* NEW: The CLI now shows a warning when the version of a core or JIT plugin is out of sync with what was shipped with your installed cli.
+* NEW: Salesforce CLI now shows a warning when the version of a core or JIT plugin is out of sync with what was shipped with your installed CLI.

 * NEW: JIT plugins now respect a lock file during install.
-This will prevent JIT plugins from installing dependencies that are newer than what they were shipped and tested with.
+This new behavior prevents JIT plugins from installing dependencies that are newer than what they were shipped and tested with.

 * FIX: Running `project retrieve start` now shows warnings for problematic components.
-This now matches the functionality of `force:source:retrieve` (GitHub issue [#2405](https://github.com/forcedotcom/cli/issues/2405), plugin-deploy-retrieve PR [#747](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/747))
+This behavior matches the functionality of `force:source:retrieve` (GitHub issue [#2405](https://github.com/forcedotcom/cli/issues/2405), plugin-deploy-retrieve PR [#747](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/747))

-* FIX: Metadata transfers will now automatically retry when they encounter an `ENOMEM` error.
+* FIX: Metadata transfers now automatically retry when they encounter an `ENOMEM` error.
 Keeps your eyes out for Shane McLaughlin's [debut album](https://github.com/forcedotcom/cli/issues/2452#issuecomment-1710027941).
 (GitHub issue [#2452](https://github.com/forcedotcom/cli/issues/2452), source-deploy-retrieve PR [#1103](https://github.com/forcedotcom/source-deploy-retrieve/pull/1103))

 ## 2.8.11 (Sept 15, 2023)